Google App Engine Hosting

 You will get insight in how simaec.net builds, hosts and maintains websites hosted in Google Cloud using Google App Engine, Flask and optionally Cloud SQL in case of content being stored in database.

-A Warning: There are simplier approaches to host a static website than the one described here.
-The approach we use is trimmed down version of the more complex Google Cloud application connected to a Cloud SQL database.
+There are simplier approaches to host a static website than the one described here.
+The approach we use is a trimmed down version of the more complex Google Cloud application connected to a Cloud SQL database.
 We discontinued using this approach and host now static websites using Firebase Hosting.

-The core of the website is a collection of functions written in Python depending on Google App Engine, Flask, Talisman and dealing mostly with responding to different website requests with the appropriate response.
+The core of the website is a collection of functions written in Python hosted in a Google App Engine instances using Flask extended with Talisman.

 - app.yaml provides instructions how to initiate the google app engine instance